 We are a research group at UC Irvine studying the ecology and evolution of symbioses between hosts (especially bees) and microbes.
 The group is part of the Department of Ecology & Evolutionary Biology and the UCI Microbiome Center.
 Our mission:

-• To contribute to making the academic community better reflect the diversity of society, and be a more welcoming, supportive place for historically marginalized scientists.
+- To contribute to making the academic community better reflect the diversity of society, and be a more supportive place for historically marginalized scientists.

-• To help wild bees, and connect people outside academia to insect biodiversity.
+- To connect people outside academia to insect biodiversity.

 To a person attuned to smaller creatures, there is no corner of nature not full of excitement, not rich in unsolved problems. – Howard Ensign Evans